yashika0998/Calendar_slot_booking/README.md

 -	If slot is available, it will be visible in green colour.
 -	If slot is not available, it will be visible as red colour.

++ A slide bar option at right to post your important events, announcement if any.

 # Features to be added

 + Notification alert for the booked slot.

-+ File connection to store the data of registered people.
++ bit part of calender is to be done.

++ Opertations of slide bar.

 # Working